jeremybmerrill/aoide/poems/README.md

 design
   put each stanza of longer poems in their own <p>
-  keep header on top? (fixed position?)
+  keep header on top? (fixed position?) fancy format for free verse, limit length on free verse lines

-JS validate to make sure people select a format

 write algorithm post

+sum shares as votes? (hard.)

+better rime comparison (e.g. working in stress, don't approve "very" and "Peggy" but do approve "he" and "Peggy")

-debug limerick 7: with NYT sex on campus article turn on randomness in poem generation? retain apostrophes, quotes, etc. somehow
+retain apostrophes, quotes, etc. somehow (when are they actually missing?)

-maybe
+maybe:
 -------
 voting?
 users
   profiles
-generic views (more pythonic!!)
+class-based views (more pythonic!!)

 aws thing